 Often, you’ll need enough length to swing over crashing waves just to get the Lure in the right place.
 That is especially true when fishing for sharks.

-The ideal length for a surf fishing rodOpens in a new tab. is ten feet long.
+The ideal length for a surf fishing rod is ten feet long.
 But anything over eight feet works just as well.
 But getting a longer rod should always be your goal.
 Shorter rods give better accuracy and sensitivity, but longer rods have more reach and power.

 Action Strength